victorliu-sq/PaperWriting/FlashSMP.md

 M1 is matched with W2, but he prefers W1 over W2.
 W1, who is matched with M2, prefers M1 over M2.
 Thus, M1 and W1 form a blocking pair because they both prefer each other over their current partners.
-Therefore, this matching is unstable due to the presence of a blocking pair.

 In conclusion, a matching in the context of SMP is stable if and only if there are no blocking pairs.
 The Gale-Shapley algorithm ensures that a stable matching is always found, thus addressing the issue of instability in matchings by systematically eliminating blocking pairs through its proposal and acceptance phases.
 This guarantees that the final matching is stable, demonstrating the robustness and efficiency of the algorithm in solving the Stable Marriage Problem.